jncraton/connectiongrammar/readme.md

 [5] Chakrabarti, Amaresh, Kristina Shea, Robert Stone, Jonathan Cagan, Matthew Campbell, Noe Vargas Hernandez, and Kristin L. Wood.
 "Computer-based design synthesis research: an overview."
 Journal of Computing and Information Science in Engineering 11, no. 2 (2011): 021003.

 [6] Stiny, George, and James Gips.
 "Shape Grammars and the Generative Specification of Painting and Sculpture."
 In IFIP Congress (2), vol. 2, no. 3.
 1971.

+[7] Bie, Dongyang, Jie Zhao, Xiaolu Wang, and Yanhe Zhu.
+"A distributed self-reconfiguration method combining cellular automata and L-systems."
+In Robotics and Biomimetics (ROBIO), 2015 IEEE International Conference on, pp. 60-65.
+IEEE, 2015.